paulpogoda/OSINT-for-countries-V2.0/README.md

 - [HBG Asia/Pacific](https://start.me/p/3KMwaw/hbg-asia-pacific-prospect-research-resources) - Asia/Pacific research resources
 - [HBG North America](https://start.me/p/ZQdorV/hbg-north-america-prospect-research-links) - North America research resources
 - [HBG Middle East](https://start.me/p/ZYaxaJ/hbg-middle-east-prospect-research-links) - Middle East research resources

-## Contributing
-If you have more OSINT resources to add, feel free to fork a specific country repository and submit a pull request.
-Or you can create your own repo wit the same standard, and I will include it in the list.
-Example: [Kazakhstan](https://github.com/paulpogoda/OSINT-Tools-Kazakhstan)